douglasgscofield/dispersalDiversity/README.md

 used here.

 `alphaDiversityTest(tab)`
-: Test for differences in alpha diversity among sites within a single dataset
+: Test for differences in &alpha; diversity among sites within a single dataset

 `alphaContrastTest(tab.a, tab.b)`
-: Test whether there is a difference in the alpha diversity between two datasets
+: Test whether there is a difference in the &alpha; diversity between two datasets

 `alphaContrastTest.3(tab.a, tab.b, tab.c)`
-: Test whether there is a difference in the alpha diversity among three datasets
+: Test whether there is a difference in the &alpha; diversity among three datasets

 `plotAlphaTest(result)`
 : Plot the list returned from `alphaDiversityTest()` or `alphaContrastTest()` for evaluation